International humanitarian law: Women and children

+Resolution 2664

+The European Union has made significant changes to its sanctions policy to better safeguard humanitarian efforts, in response to the United Nations Security Council resolution 2664 (2022).
+This includes incorporating humanitarian exemptions into EU sanctions regimes, ensuring that aid can reach those in need without legal barriers.
+This shift has led to the inclusion of comprehensive humanitarian exemptions in new sanctions frameworks for Niger and Sudan, and the amendment of existing regimes to incorporate similar exemptions, thereby covering key humanitarian contexts in countries like Lebanon, Myanmar, and Venezuela.

-Gender and culture
+Sex and culture

-Gender
+Sex

 IHL emphasises, in various provisions in the GCs and APs, the concept of formal equality and non-discrimination.
 Protections should be provided "without any adverse distinction founded on sex".
 For example, with regard to female prisoners of war, women are required to receive treatment "as favourable as that granted to men".
 In addition to claims of formal equality, IHL mandates special protections to women, providing female prisoners of war with separate dormitories from men, for example, and prohibiting sexual violence against women.

 The reality of women's and men's lived experiences of conflict has highlighted some of the gender limitations of IHL.
 Feminist critics have challenged IHL's focus on male combatants and its relegation of women to the status of victims, and its granting them legitimacy almost exclusively as child-rearers.
 A study of the 42 provisions relating to women within the Geneva Conventions and the Additional Protocols found that almost half address women who are expectant or nursing mothers.
 Others have argued that the issue of sexual violence against men in conflict has not yet received the attention it deserves.

 Soft-law instruments have been relied on to supplement the protection of women in armed conflict: